Pothos (Epipremnum), an easy-care vine for everyone!

 How do you take a cutting?

-To Taking cuttings from goldenrod is easy.
+To Taking cuttings from golden pothos is easy.
 Cut off a branch with at least one pair of leaves and preferably a couple of visible aerial roots or a node.
 Put the cutting in water until it has roots, or plant directly in moist soil.
-Goldenrod is fast-growing and roots easily!
+Golden pothos is fast-growing and roots easily!

 Cutting the vines encourages the plant to become bushy.
 Cut just above a leaf or node, new shoots often come from there.
 You can also tie the vines up along a wall, trellis or stake to create a decorative shape.

-In the home environment, goldenrod rarely or never flowers; it is the leaves that are grown for it.
+In the home environment, Epipremnums rarely or never flowers; it is the leaves that are grown for it.
 In the wild, it can develop a discreet flower, but it is uncommon indoors.

-Yes, goldenrod is poisonous if ingested, both to humans and pets.
+Yes, golden pothos is poisonous if ingested, both to humans and pets.
 Keep it out of reach of small children and curious cats or dogs.

-In summer, you can keep goldenrod outdoors in a shady spot, but it cannot tolerate cold.
+In summer, you can keep golden pothos outdoors in a shady spot, but it cannot tolerate cold.
 Bring it inside before the temperature drops below 10 °C.

 Under the right conditions, epipremnum grows quickly, up to several decimetres per season.
 With light, nutrition and the right watering, you can quickly create a long, large vine indoors.